F30 Individual NRSA for Dual-Doctoral Degree Students in non-MSTP Institutions

 Additional Information

-NINDS will provide funding to applicants who are within 8 years of starting their entire MD/PhD training – funded awards will not extend beyond the 8th year in the MD/PhD program.
+NINDS will provide funding to candidates who are within 8 years of starting their entire MD/PhD training – funded awards will not extend beyond the 8th year in the MD/PhD program.
 NINDS holds strictly to the eligibility requirements described in the F30 NOFO.
-Applicants must be within the first 48 months of their entire dual degree program to submit an initial (A0) application.
+Candidates must be within the first 48 months of their entire dual degree program to submit an initial (A0) application.
 A minimum of 50% of F30 funding must support research training leading to the research doctorate (during this time, 100% of full time effort to research training is expected, with a maximum of ½ day per week allowed for clinical training experiences).

-Should the awardee’s timeline change following submission of an F30 application, the award will be adjusted as needed to maintain the requirement that a minimum of 50% of the support be used toward research training (at 100% full time effort).
-Applicants are expected to contact NINDS if there is a change in plans either before or after the award is made.
+Should the candidate’s timeline change following submission of an F30 application, the award will be adjusted as needed to maintain the requirement that a minimum of 50% of the support be used toward research training (at 100% full time effort).
+Candidates are expected to contact NINDS if there is a change in plans either before or after the award is made.
 For awards to be made, applications must clearly indicate the timeline of the entire dual degree program, and the portion of that program for which the award is requested.

 Contact